 “The intent of the artificial reef program is to provide fishing, snorkeling and diving opportunities for those that visit Hernando County and Florida’s Adventure Coast.”
 Santo said, “Anytime you can provide something that is good for the environment, anglers, divers and tourists all in one project, well, I’d call that a home run for sure.”

 While volunteer teams did the hard work of readying the sailboat for sinking, conversation often turned to speculation about this cement boat’s history.

 The Ghost Ship’s history and provenance are shrouded in mystery.
 Locals claim the boat’s owner died, leaving it abandoned.
 There is evidence that it was once owned briefly by the Clearwater Aquarium.
-It may have even been used to haul some questionable cargo during its murky past.
+It may have even been used to haul some questionable cargo during its cloudy past.
 No one really knows how it came to be here, but it has been berthed around Hernando Beach for at least 15 years.

 Long unseaworthy, the Ghost Ship’s cement design makes it optimal artificial reef material.
 A cement boat may sound like a bad idea, but ferrocement is a type of boat and ship construction first patented by the French in the mid-1800’s.

 Long before Hernando Beach’s Ghost Ship, cement played a role in American wartime shipbuilding.
 Thanks to timber and steel scarcity, concrete ships were commissioned during both World War I and II.
 During the 1940’s, the United States Maritime Commission contracted construction of 24 concrete ships in Tampa, Florida.
 Built at a speedy rate of approximately one per month, they were known as The Concrete Fleet of WWII.

 Boat building with ferrocement declined sharply after the war, partly due to problems of steel corroding and swelling within the cement, resulting in cracking and other shell damage.